-Firstly, they must be fairly experienced with most Microsoft applications, Word and Excel in particular.
+Firstly, they must be pretty experienced with most Microsoft applications, Word and Excel in particular.

-Accomplishing business management software such as Custom Relationship Management and Enterprise Resource Planning can also be useful for clients.
+Accomplishing business management software such as Custom Relationship Management and Enterprise Resource Planning can also be helpful for clients.

-Business advisors are expected to be knowledgeable of commonly used modern technology to date with the rapidly evolving business world.
+Business advisors are expected to know commonly used modern technology to date with the rapidly evolving business world.

 When looking out for a business advisor, the type of experiences they’ve had can indicate how skillful they are.
 Evidence of jobs that involved critical thinking and problem-solving is proof that they can adapt to various scenarios for their clients.

 In addition, negotiation skills are essential for driving businesses forward and taking them to the next level by building strong relationships between stakeholders.